andrewheiss/academic-job-market/README.md

 Writing cover letters generally took ≈45 minutes per school to scour each department’s website for relevant programs, centers, faculty, and classes.
-On some of the days where I sent out 5+ applications, I occasionally forgot to change the recipient address in the letter, or the “I am applying for job X and univeristy Y”, leaving “University Z” from the previous application.
+On some of the days where I sent out 5+ applications, I occasionally forgot to change the recipient address in the cover letter, or writing “I am applying for job X at university Y” while leaving “University Z” from the previous application.
 This was always horrifying, but I got Skype interviews out of a couple of those, so I think search committees tend to be forgiving about those kinds of mistakes.

 This plot shows my pace of applying for jobs.
 Each dot is a job; each column is a week.
 The fall semester has been the most intense for sending out applications.
 In 2016–17, my record was 16 jobs in one week;
-in 2017–18 it was only 6 (since I severly cut back on political science jobs); and in 2018–19, I applied for 30 jobs in one week.
+in 2017–18 it was only 6 (since I severely cut back on political science jobs); and in 2018–19, I applied for 30 jobs in one week.
 With a rough average of 1 hour per application, [that week was particularly intense](https://twitter.com/andrewheiss/status/1046608912617680896).